Let Us Customize the Perfect Luxury Tanzania Safari

 Tarangire National Park

-This park and its namesake river provide a crucial lifeline for a variety of animals in the dry season.
-From June through October and other times of year, this park is alive with elephant, wildebeest, zebra, and buffalo trekking back and forth between the Tarangire River and their feeding grounds.
-Tarangire also is home to kudu, reedbuck, and other less common antelope as well as their predators, along with hundreds of species of birds.
+This beautiful park and its namesake river provide a crucial lifeline for a variety of animals in the dry season.
+It shines brightest from roughly July through November when it is alive with thousands of elephant, wildebeest, zebra and buffalo trekking back and forth through immense baobab trees to the Tarangire River for precious water.
+Tarangire also is home to kudu, reedbuck, gerenuk and other less common antelope as well as their predators, along with around 500 species of birds.
+There are lodges both within and bordering the park.
+Choosing to stay in the latter allows for night drives and game walks.

 Gombe Stream National Park

-Made famous by Jane Goodall, tiny Gombe Stream National Park is an excellent place to see wild chimpanzees.
+Made famous by Jane Goodall, the small and remote Gombe Stream National Park is an excellent place to see chimpanzees.
 Little visited and even lesser developed, Gombe offers guided hikes through the park’s steep mountains in search of the chimp families made famous by Goodall.
-Here, you can also see colobus monkeys, baboons and hundreds of species of cichlids in Lake Tanganyika.
+We rate Gombe Stream and Mahale Mountains two of the best places on the continent to see chimpanzees.
+The long-term presence of researchers has made the primates well-habituated to human presence, meaning you can spend time among them without disturbing them or changing their behavior.
+Here, you can also see colobus monkeys, baboons and hundreds of species of cichlids in the waters of Lake Tanganyika, which along with Tanzania’s other lakes, may harbor the greatest freshwater fish diversity on earth.

 Mahale Mountains National Park